codeforamerica/autoclearance/README.md

 To apply Terraform settings, run: `terraform apply -var-file varfile`

 To push a new revision to Beanstalk:
-First, you must have activated your virtualenv and initialized the EB CLI:

 ```
-. .venv/bin/activate`
 eb init -r us-gov-west-1 --profile autoclearance
 ```